stacks-network/clarity-wasm/README.md

 ### Top-Level Expressions

 Any top-level expressions from a Clarity contract are added into a `.top-level` function that is exported from the generated Wasm module.
-This function should be called once during contract deployment.
+This function should be called only once, during contract deployment.
+This top-level code also includes calls to the host-interface functions to register definitions in the contract.

 ### ABI